Empirical Analysis of Decoding Biases in Masked Diffusion Models: Appendix

-For GSM8K, GPQA, and MATH-500, we followed~\citet{nie2024scaling} and used the standard prompts provided in the lm-eval-harness framework.
-For HumanEval and MBPP, since~\citet{nie2024scaling} did not release the relevant prompt templates, we employed a custom prompt for all models as follows:
+\textbf{Prompting Strategies.} For GSM8K, GPQA, and MATH500, we follow~\citet{nie2025large} and use the standard prompts provided in the lm-evaluation-harness framework.
+For Sudoku, we follow the evaluation protocol of~\citet{zhao2025d1} and use their corresponding prompt.
+For HumanEval and MBPP, since~\citet{nie2025large} does not release the corresponding prompt templates, we adopt the prompt format from~\citet{wang2025mro}.
+The prompt is shown below:

-For Sudoku, we used the prompt described in~\citet{zhao2025d1}.
-For the Countdown task, we adopted the following prompt:
+For the Countdown task, we follow~\citet{wang2025mro} and adopt a prompt that explicitly instructs the model to construct a sequence of arithmetic operations leading to the target number, as shown below.